How to Fight ChargebacksWin Disputes & Recover Revenue by Following These 4 Simple Steps

 Learn more about compelling evidence

-To protect your business, you need a comprehensive chargeback management strategy to prevent as many chargebacks as possible.
+You need a comprehensive chargeback management strategy to prevent as many chargebacks as possible.
 But, some disputes will still come through, and those need to be challenged, especially if they're invalid.

 To stack the odds in your favor, consider the following tips for how to fight chargebacks more effectively: